OHI-Science/ohiprep_v2023/globalprep/prs_land-based_nutrient/v2021/STEP5_plumes/readme.md

  ```
 # this is all done in the shell
+# NOTE: CHANGE THE USERNAME TO YOURS... don't use sgclawson.. it won't work for you.

 # After creating a new python env, I.e. py2:

 conda activate py2

 cp /home/shares/ohi/git-annex/globalprep/prs_land-based_nutrient/v2021/int/ocean_masks/ocean_mask_1km.tif /home/sgclawson/grassdata/
-## copy the ocean mask to your grassdata folder.
+## copy the ocean mask to YOUR grassdata folder (meaning change the username...).
 The ocean mask is a raster where the land values are set to nan and the ocean values to 1.

 rm -r /home/sgclawson/grassdata/location # replace username with your home directory name